Table of Contents

 The most substantial portion of a person’s compensation may come from the claimant’s physical injuries.
 A catastrophic injury is one that forces a person to change their daily routines and typically has a permanent effect on an individual’s future.
 It follows that a claim for the costs of medical care must demand payments for not just medical bills accumulated to date, but also for estimated costs of future care.
 These may include costs of medications, physical therapy, prostheses, and in-home nursing.

 Another potential form of compensation is lost wages.
 Catastrophic injuries may affect a person’s ability to support themselves.
 A claim should place a value on this lost income for the rest of a person’s estimated working life.
-One of our attorneys in Florida can help individuals evaluate how their catastrophic injuries have affected their present and future and demand appropriate payments from all responsible parties.
+One of the attorneys at our catastrophic injury law firm in Florida can help individuals evaluate how their catastrophic injuries have affected their present and future and demand appropriate payments from all responsible parties.

 A plaintiff may be able to settle their case instead of going to trial.
 The potential for a settlement depends on several variables, including the estimated cost of damages, the extent of the evidence against the defendant, and the involvement of the defendant’s insurance company.